citusdata/citus_docs/ref_arch/multi_tenant.rst

 We'll build the back-end for an application that tracks online advertising performance and provides an analytics dashboard on top.
 It's a natural fit for a multi-tenant SaaS application because each company running ad campaigns is concerned with the performance of only its own ads.
 The queries' requests for data are partitioned per company.

-Before jumping ahead to all that, let's consider a simplified schema for this application, designed for use on a single-machine PostgreSQL database.
+Before jumping ahead to all that, let's consider a simplified schema for this application.
 The application must keep track of multiple companies, each of which runs advertising campaigns.
 Campaigns have many ads, and each ad has associated records of its clicks and impressions.

-Here is a schema designed for single-node PostgreSQL.
+Here is the example schema.
 We'll make some minor changes later, which allow us to effectively partition and isolate the data in a distributed environment.

 ::